Categories

 Some semi-automatics need the backward movement of the slide to recock their strikers.
 Magazines of live rounds should not be fitted for dry-firing practice with these models.

+Draw using the lower three fingers of your hand.
 The trigger finger should not touch the trigger during the drawing phase.
 The trigger only comes into contact with the trigger when the muzzle is pointed at the target.

 Consistency